-I recently completed the Ultimate Beginners Course, and what an inspirational and well structured course this is.
+I recently completed the Masterclass in Photography, and what an inspirational and well structured course this is.
 I used to have a film camera way back when, but then that format practically became extinct and so did my photography.
 Fast forward several years and I recently bought myself a DSLR, with an idea of the sort of images I’d like to capture but no real idea of how to achieve it.

 From Week 1 I was up and running.
 Everything to gain and nothing to lose.
 I love the way the technical aspects are explained thoroughly but not in a mind blowing way.
 And the videos are so, so helpful.
 Seeing how to practice getting depth of field right, and understanding it, for example, is on another level to simply reading about it.
 Of course practice is key and I found that the worksheets were a great way of getting me out there to try out the different techniques for myself.
 And you know what?
 It’s paying off.